spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

 ## Overview

 The code generator generates two structs for each SpatialOS component defined in schema.
-The generation process places these structs in namespace according to the schemalang component name: `{schema package}.{name of schema component}`.
+The generation process places these structs in a namespace according to the SpatialOS component name: `{schema package}.{name of schema component}`.
 The two structs it generates are:

   * A `struct` which implements `Improbable.Gdk.Core.ISpatialComponentSnapshot`.
 Its fully qualified name is: `{schema package}.{name of schema component}.Snapshot`.
   * A `struct` which implements `Unity.Entities.IComponentData`, `Improbable.Gdk.Core.ISpatialComponentData`, and `Improbable.Gdk.Core.ISnapshottable<{schema package}.{name of schema component}.Snapshot>`.
 Its fully qualified name is: `{schema package}.{name of schema component}.Component`.